Ultimate Guide For The Best Mekong Cruise

 The schedule is: HCM - Cai Be - Hoi An - Ha Long Bay - Luang Prabang - Siem Reap

-There are two main seasons in Mekong area.
+There are two main seasons in the Mekong area.
 The dry season begins from around November and ends around April to May next year.
 The temperature during this time of the year is quite high at around 28°C. The rainy season is from May to October.
 Rain is dramatic but it does not last for too long, which makes the weather super humid.
-There is another flooding season in Vietnam around September to November when the river water level rises slowly.
+There is another flooding season in Vietnam from September to November when the river water level rises slowly.
 The locals have well adopted with this strange season while tourists consider it a unique thing of Mekong River delta in Vietnam.
 Therefore, if the South of Vietnam is the main stop in your Mekong cruise, come and join a tour in the strange flooding season.

 -Tropical fruits with super reasonable price, for example, Vinh Kim star apples, tangerine Cai Be, Vinh Long grapefruit, Cai Mon durian, Hoa Loc mangoes, Hau Giang oranges...